Saif Al-Qeshtah

-Saif Hussain Al-Qeshtah (سيف حسين القشطة; born 28 January 1993) is a Saudi Arabian professional footballer who plays as a centre back for Al-Anwar.
+Saif Hussain Al-Qeshtah (سيف حسين القشطة; born 28 January 1993) is a Saudi Arabian professional footballer who plays as a centre back.

 Career

 Al-Qeshtah is an academy graduate of Wej and was promoted to the first team at the start of the 2014–15 season.
 He signed his first professional contract with Wej on 22 July 2016.
 Following Wej's relegation to the Second Division, Al-Qeshtah joined Al-Hazem.
 He played an important in Al-Hazem's promotion to the Pro League.
 On 14 July 2018, Al-Qeshtah renewed his contract with Al-Hazem for a further two years.
 On 8 October 2020, Al-Qeshtah joined Al-Ain on a free transfer following Al-Hazem's relegation.
 On 4 August 2022, Al-Qeshtah joined Al-Riyadh on a free transfer.
 On 15 July 2023, Al-Qeshtah joined Ohod.
 On 12 August 2025, Al-Qeshtah joined Al-Anwar.